 The University is not responsible for any forgotten or abandoned property.
-Students who leave property behind and wish to reclaim it should contact the Gillespie Residence Hall Office.
+Students who leave property behind and wish to reclaim it should contact the Office of Residential Life.
 It is the student's responsibility to make arrangements for pick-up.

 Property of minimal or no value (e.g. hangers, clothing and jewelry, text books, CD's and radios, most small appliances, dishes and car tires) will be disposed of immediately.
 Sometimes residents ask friends or roommates to keep their stuff for them when they leave.
-Please understand that if you agree to do so, the Gillespie Residence Hall Office will view you as completely and financially responsible for such property.
+Please understand that if you agree to do so, the Office of Residential Life will view you as completely and financially responsible for such property.
 Many residents are dismayed to find they are charged for the disposal of someone else items (those they said they would "watch") when they move out or to have to move the stuff with them.